INTL FCStone drops plan to buy Asian online exchange Cleartrade

-NEW YORK U.S. commodities brokerage INTL FCStone Inc (INTL.O) said on Wednesday it has dropped plans to buy an online commodities exchange in Asia due to complications posed by newly-issued financial regulations.
+NEW YORK, July 10 U.S. commodities brokerage INTL FCStone Inc said on Wednesday it has dropped plans to buy an online commodities exchange in Asia due to complications posed by newly-issued financial regulations.

 INTL FCStone, a mid-sized broker headquartered in New York, announced in mid-May it was seeking a controlling stake in Singapore-based Cleartrade Exchange in its first major push into Asia.
 But expanded Dodd-Frank financial regulations in the United States have scuttled the deal, company officials said.